Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- In last week's outing against the Jaguars, Berrios was targeted six times, totaling 37 yards on five receptions.
+- In last week's game against the Jaguars, Berrios was targeted six times and recorded five catches for 37 yards.

+- During his last three games, Berrios has caught 12 passes on 17 targets for 115 yards, averaging 38.3 yards per game.

 Berrios' New York Teammates